pkro/go-courses-follow-along/readme.md

 - null is `nil`
 - Everything is passed by value (except when using pointers)
 - Concatenating non-string values with `+` is not possible; import `strconv` and use `"hey" + strconv.Itoa(numVar)` for conversion or use one of the `fmt.Printf` and related functions, e.g. `return fmt.Sprintf("Hey I'm %s and I'm %d years old", p.name, p.age)`
+- no ternary operator(!), use variables and if/else

 ## Variables